jbenedict3033/ghostAI/README.md

 This may not be an exhaustive list, and will be updated as more limitations become known.

 ### Credits
 This project was undertaken individually.
-However, the code files are based on an open source Pac Man project by [Braden Watling](https://github.com/bradenwatling/Pacman "Pac Man by Braden Watling").
+However, the code files are inspired by an open source Pac Man project by [Braden Watling](https://github.com/bradenwatling/Pacman "Pac Man by Braden Watling").
+Please note, however, that this other project was written using the SDL1 library and did not contain any ghosts whatsoever.
+Therefore, it made sense for ghostAI to be a separate project instead of a fork.

+During the formation of this project, Dr. Jonathan Mwaura from University of Massachusetts Lowell provided insightful feedback and recommendations that steered both the concepts and code in the right direction.